NinjaTrader 8 Risk Management Setup: A Prop Trader's Playbook

 If you take nothing else from this guide, configure these five things before you take another live trade:

 - A bracket strategy or ATM that attaches stop + target on every fill.
-Test it in Sim with manual trades to confirm it intercepts them.
+Test it in Sim with manual trades to confirm the workflow is supported.

 - On-chart visibility of your daily loss limit and your trailing drawdown threshold, with a safety buffer 20-30% inside the published limit.